Medicare, Medicaid, and Related Data Sources

 Home and Community-Based Services Clearinghouse

-The largest and most significant repository of HCBS studies.
+The Clearinghouse is the largest and most significant repository of HCBS studies.
 For example, entering “Hendrickson” in its search box will yield 18 reports I have authored or coauthored. http://www.nasuad.org/hcbs

 Home and Community-Based Services